xyxj1024/xyxj1024.github.io/_posts/2023-01-01-concurrent-stacks.md

 [^4]: Please refer to [Professor Dan Grossman's teaching materials](https://homes.cs.washington.edu/~djg/).

+[^5]: Herlihy proved the universality of CAS by showing that it can be used to convert any sequential data object into a concurrent, wait-free data object.
+See Maurice Herlihy, "Impossibility and Universality Results for Wait-Free Synchronization," In *Proceedings of the Seventh Annual ACM Symposium on Principles of Distributed Computing*, pages 276-290, Toronto, Ontario, Canada, August 1988.

-[^5]: In the systems literature, a nonblocking operation returns immediately without waiting for the operation to take effect, whereas a blocking operation does not return until the operation is complete.
+[^6]: In the systems literature, a *nonblocking* operation returns immediately without waiting for the operation to take effect, whereas a *blocking* operation does not return until the operation is complete.
+Algorithms for concurrent access to shared data structures are called *nonblocking* if the failure of any subset of the processes will not indefinitely delay the progress of the live processes.

-[^6]: A *distributed counter* is a concurrent object which provides a test-and-increment operation on a shared value.
+[^7]: A *distributed counter* is a concurrent object which provides a test-and-increment operation on a shared value.
 On the basis of a distributed counter, one can implement various fundamental data structures, such as queues or stacks.

-[^7]: Nir Shavit and Asaph Zemach, "Diffracting Trees," *ACM Transactions on Computer Systems*, Vol. 14, No. 4, November 1996, Pages 385-428.
+[^8]: Nir Shavit and Asaph Zemach, "Diffracting Trees," *ACM Transactions on Computer Systems*, Vol. 14, No. 4, November 1996, Pages 385-428.

-[^8]: Danny Hendler, Nir Shavit and Lena Yerushalmi, "A Scalable Lock-free Stack Algorithm," *SPAA'04*, June 27-30, 2004, Barcelona, Spain.
+[^9]: Danny Hendler, Nir Shavit and Lena Yerushalmi, "A Scalable Lock-free Stack Algorithm," *SPAA'04*, June 27-30, 2004, Barcelona, Spain.